 \section{Abstract}

-A Dirac electron system in solids mimics relativistic quantum physics that is compatible with Maxwell's equations, by which we anticipate unified electromagnetic responses.
-We find a large orbital diamagnetism only along the interplane direction and the nearly temperature-independent electrical conductivity of the order of $e^{2}/h$ per plane for the new 2D Dirac organic conductor, $\alpha$-(BETS)$_{2}$I$_{3}$.
-Distinct from conventional electrons in solids whose nonrelativistic effects bifurcate electric and magnetic responses, the observed orbital diamagnetism scales the electrical conductivity for a wide temperature range.
+A Dirac electron system in solids mimics relativistic quantum physics that is compatible with Maxwell's equations, with which we anticipate unified electromagnetic responses.
+We find a large orbital diamagnetism only along the interplane direction and a nearly temperature-independent electrical conductivity of the order of $e^{2}/h$ per plane for the new 2D Dirac organic conductor, $\alpha$-(BETS)$_{2}$I$_{3}$, where BETS is bis(ethylenedithio)tetraselenafulvalene.
+Unlike conventional electrons in solids whose nonrelativistic effects bifurcate electric and magnetic responses, the observed orbital diamagnetism scales with the electrical conductivity in a wide temperature range.
 This demonstrates that an electromagnetic duality that is valid only within the relativistic framework is revived in solids.

 Dirac electron systems (DESs) such as bismuth and graphene can be described by the Dirac equation and provide a platform to realize physical properties rooted in relativistic quantum physics~\cite{Wolff1964,Novoselov2005}.
-One prominent property of DES is large orbital diamagnetism that shows the maximum when the chemical potential is in the mass gap, distinct from Landau diamagnetism in metals.
-This diamagnetism originates from the interband effect of magnetic fields, which successfully explained the diamagnetism of a three-dimensional (3D) DES, bismuth and new examples including antiperovskites~\cite{Shoenberg1936,Wehrli1968,Fukuyama1970,Suetsugu2021}.
-Despite its theoretical predictions sharing the mechanism~\cite{McClure1956,Fukuyama2007,Koshino2011}, the diamagnetism of two dimensional (2D) DESs had not been observed yet, particularly because of insufficient numbers of electrons in the graphene sheet.
-Organic conductors are recently recognized to realize 2D DES as a bulk form such as $\alpha$-(BEDT-TTF)$_{2}$I$_{3}$~\cite{Tajima2000,Katayama2006,Hirata2016}, however, this is realized only under high pressure, limiting magnetic experiments and preventing yielding absolute values of the susceptibility using SQUID magnetometers.
+One prominent property of DESs is their large orbital diamagnetism, which reaches a maximum when the chemical potential is in the mass gap, unlike Landau diamagnetism in metals.
+This orbital diamagnetism, which is theoretically argued to originate from the interband effect of magnetic fields, is observed in three-dimensional (3D) DESs including bismuth and antiperovskites~\cite{Shoenberg1936,Wehrli1968,Fukuyama1970,Suetsugu2021}.
+This mechanism also applies to two-dimensional (2D) systems.
+The diamagnetism was observed for mass-produced graphene flakes~\cite{Li2015}.
+Here the random orientation of the flakes prevented separating the orbital diamagnetism agreeable with theory.
+Organic conductors have recently been found to realize 2D DESs with a bulk form such as $\alpha$-(BEDT-TTF)$_{2}$I$_{3}$ (BEDT-TTF = bis(ethylene)dithiotetrathiafulvalene)~\cite{Tajima2000,Katayama2006,Hirata2016}; however, this is realized only under high pressure, limiting magnetic experiments and making it difficult to obtain the absolute value of the susceptibility using SQUID magnetometers.